 Additionally, other ailments can severely impact a person's quality of life: depression, overburdened personal relationships and other unexpected side effects can severely hamper a spinal injury victim's chance at a normal life.

-If you or a loved one has suffered a spinal cord injury, please contact us immediately to discuss your case.
-We are committed to providing excellent service to you or your loved one, so that you have the help and support you need in this trying time.
+If you or a loved one has suffered a spinal cord injury, contact the spinal cord injury attorneys at Greenberg and Ruby immediately to discuss your case.
+They are committed to providing excellent service to you and your loved ones.